 Ritalin Abuse Statistics

-Over 16 percent of college students have taken methylphenidates, such as Ritalin, for recreational purposes.
+Over 16% of college students have taken Methylphenidates, such as Ritalin, for recreational purposes.

-The United States produces and consumes approximately 85 percent of the world’s supply of Ritalin.
+The United States produces and consumes approximately 85% of the world’s supply of Ritalin.

 Approximately 5.9 million children have been diagnosed with ADHD, for which the leading treatment is a Ritalin prescription.

-Getting over any addiction isn’t easy, and an addiction to Ritalin is no exception.
-Repeated use of the drug will lead to a physical dependence on it, spurring withdrawal symptoms when stopping.
+Getting over any addiction isn’t easy.
+Repeated use of a drug will lead to a dependence on it, spurring withdrawal symptoms when stopping.
 Withdrawal symptoms, such as depression and fatigue, can be serious and necessitate a reputable detox program.

-However, battling the physical side of an addiction to Ritalin is only part of recovery.
-To continue a successful recovery you will need the support of others.
+Battling the physical side of an addiction to Ritalin is only part of recovery.
+To continue a successful recovery, you will need the support of others.
 Support groups and behavioral therapy have helped countless people beat their addictions.
-Call us now to get help taking control of your life.
+Contact a treatment provider to get help taking back control of your life.